Fragment of a Novel

 The Characters

-All of the characters are Modern Freshmen at St. Theodora’s.
+All of the characters are Modern Sophmores at St. Theodora’s.
 They are young people aged 19–22 who are coming of age and realizing who they are.
 They aren’t necessarily great geniuses, or worldly explorers.
 But they are passionate, and they wish to evolve, and to get to know themselves and others.

 When signing up we will ask if there’s a particular type of art you are interested in exploring with your character.
 This does not mean that you cannot pursue other avenues of art, but simply that the character itself will contain motivations, dreams, and descriptions of your chosen artforms.
 You do not have to be skilled at the artform you select, but we expect people to have a curiosity when it comes to attempting to explore these artforms.